 Any such chart requires explanation.

-Importantly, there was often agreement on broad principles, but those areas of agreement are hidden in this chart where the combination of sections into one line item or suggested minor edits resulted in “not supporting the language as written.”
+Importantly, there was often agreement on broad principles, but those areas of agreement are hidden in this chart where the combination of sections into one line item or suggested minor edits resulted in “not supporting the language as written, i.e., where the combination of sections into one line item or suggested minor edits resulted in “not supporting the language as written.”

 The Registry Stakeholder Group thought the Temporary Specification should be revisited given recent correspondence from the European Data Privacy Board and the effect that has had on preconceived notions of compliance vs. non-compliance.